-Rasheda Kamaria Williams is an award-winning mentor, author and chief empowering officer for Empowered Flower Girl – a social enterprise on a mission to transform the way young people relate to one another.
+Rasheda Kamaria Williams is an award-winning mentor/mentoring consultant, author of “Be EmPOWERed: How to Live Above Beyond Life’s Drama” and chief empowering officer for Empowered Flower Girl – a social enterprise on a mission to transform the way young people relate to one another and themselves.

 Defying the Odds